hasura/learn-graphql/tutorials/database/postgresql/tutorial-site/content/create-alter-drop-ddl/1-postgresql-create.md

 metaDescription: ""
 ---

+The `CREATE` statements are used to declaratively create tables, views, functions etc.
-If you went through the `psql` section of the tutorial, you might have executed some of these commands.
+If you went through the `psql` section of the tutorial, you might have executed some of these commands:

 ## Example of PostgreSQL CREATE DATABASE